Baldness (Hair Loss): Causes, Symptoms & Effective Treatments

 • Hair pulling disorder (Trichotillomania)

-• Harsh hair treatments or styling
+• Excessive use of hair chemicals or heat styling

 • Chemotherapy